taniadcg/my-portfolio/python-projects/pose_estimation_repetition_counting/README.md

-# Folders Synchronization
-Synchronizes two folders
+# Pose Estimation and Repetition Counting

 ## Table of Contents
 1. [Description](#description)